-The R&D team is focused on core product development, dedicated Product Management, and Product Marketing.
+Altium's R&D team is focused on core product development, dedicated Product Management, and Product Marketing.
+Additionally, the R&D team has settled into a rhythm of delivering fixed annually recurring product releases.
+This is delivering predictability for our customers.